owlchester/kanka-docs/docs/guides/testing-permissions.md

 # Testing permissions

 Part of setting up your Kanka campaign is setting up the correct Permissions.
-It is easily to check what your players can see without having to create a second account or asking for your players’ passwords.
+It is easily to check what your players can see without having to create a second account or asking for your players' passwords.

 [![Testing permissions youtube video](https://img.youtube.com/vi/GgBmhL0vwig/0.jpg)](https://youtu.be/GgBmhL0vwig)

 ## Campaign Setup

-To check your campaign permissions, you’ll first need another member in your campaign that isn’t part of the campaign's admin role.
+To check your campaign permissions, you'll first need another member in your campaign that isn't part of the campaign's admin role.
 As a campaign admin, you can view your campaign as one of your non-admin members.

 ## Switching to another user

 To view your campaign as another member of your campaign, click on `Settings` in the sidebar and then on the `Members` subpage.

 In this interface, you'll see the members of your campaign.
 On the right, members who aren't part of the campaign's admin role will have a button.
 This reveals the View campaign as member option.
-Clicking on it will redirect you to the campaign’s dashboard as the user.
+Clicking on it will redirect you to the campaign's dashboard as the user.
 From there on, you can explore the campaign, viewing it as the user would.

 ![Switching to a user from the campaign members list](img/permtest-members.png)